ergu6/ergu6/README.md

 - 👋 Hi, I’m @ergu6
 - Im currently using MacOs monetery and windows 10.
 (Laptop/LenovoIdeapad 700)
-- If someone neds efi file for Hackintosh send me massage.(Ideapad700)
+- If someone needs efi file for Hackintosh send me massage.(Ideapad700)
 - Opel Omega 2000 V8 is the best Excutive car on 2000s

 <!---